Below is the answer for another PA Q+A . If you have a question you’d like to ask the Prefectural Advisors, or want to see other Q+As, click here.

 3. Not staying in Japan longer than one month from the day following the end of the term appointment (see p.
 195, GIH)

 According to these rules, your CO is most likely not obligated to for your flight home because of criteria number 2.
-However, contacts may vary, so please review your own contract.
+However, contracts may vary, so please review your own contract.
+You can also consult with your supervisor to see if you CO is willing to make an exception.

 As a side note, one point to consider is that even if you get a free flight home, if you are returning to Japan you will have to buy a one-way ticket from your home country anyway, which can often cost just as much as a roundtrip ticket.